roeeorland/how-tos/portable_container_environment/run_environment_in_docker.md

 to let you stick thousands of files on their server.
 One solution is to create a docker image of your environment so that the safety people can approve a single binary instead.

-Adjust the attacker Dockerfile (name of requirements file, add the extensions folder with the .vsix files to get the python, debugger, docker and DevContainers installed automatically on the vscode-server, although you might not need the docker and DevContainers since the server is already running inside the container)
+Adjust the attached Dockerfile (name of requirements file, add the extensions folder with the .vsix files to get the python, debugger, docker and DevContainers installed automatically on the vscode-server, although you might not need the docker and DevContainers since the server is already running inside the container)

 Create the image: docker build -t image_name .